Bobas-Feet/World_Of_Games/README.md

 2. Guess Game - Guess the number to see if you chose like the computer.

-3. Currency Roulette - Try and guess the value of a random amount of USD in ILS.
+3. Currency Roulette Game - Try and guess the value of a random amount of USD in ILS.